 Get the best price on hotels, motels and resorts with these tips.

-Even though I don’t usually spend much time in these rooms, I want somewhere I’ll be able to get a decent night’s sleep and have a decent shower.
+Though I don’t usually spend a huge amount of time in these rooms, I want somewhere I’ll be able to get a decent night’s sleep and have a decent shower.
 Somewhere at least nice.
 And location can be important too, especially on short trips.
 And these things can all add to the cost of a room.

 So how do I bring down the price?
-Here’s what I do to make sure I pay less and get the best possible value when staying in hotels – giving me more money to spend on the rest of the trip.
+Here’s what I do to get the best possible value when staying in hotels – giving me more money to spend on the rest of the trip.

 Step 1: See what accommodation is available

 With any trip I make I’ll first look on Booking.com.
 I find it has a decent range of hotel and B&B options at (usually) competitive prices.
 It’s also a bit better than other websites at sorting and refining searches with filters such as guest ratings.
 It’s not perfect, but it does the job.

-However, not everything is on Booking.com.
+However, not all hotels are on Booking. com.
 I’ll generally search for apartments on Airbnb.
 I’ve used this site a lot, especially in the USA, where hotels can be crazily expensive, and even in the UK.
-Don’t ignore traditional B&Bs either, they can often be far better value than hotels in some desintations.
+Don’t ignore traditional B&Bs either, they can often be far better value than hotels in some destinations.

 Of course, the price isn’t my only consideration.
 So I always browse through the reviews and check TripAdvisor too.